kaitlin-fair/ECE495_Fa24/book/venv_setup.md

 ◻ Jupyter notebook is saved such that outputs appear upon opening file (and therefore on gradescope)
 ```

-- Upload _only_ your `495setup_LastName.ipynb` into Gradescope under "Setup Lab" assignment by T4, 2359.
+- Upload _only_ your `495setup_LastName.ipynb` into Gradescope under "Setup Lab" assignment by end of day T6 (23 Aug on or before 2359).
 You are encouraged to schedule time for EI to debug as needed: [Book here](https://outlook.office.com/bookwithme/user/94f514961fa3476ab9598d4a2173d076@afacademy.af.edu?anonymous&ep=plink)